msteffan/fundamentals/01_chapter/05_lesson.md

 We have now navigated to the Documents folder.

-The `cd` command, which stands for "change directory", is used to navigate to a particular folder on your computer.
+The `cd` command, which stands for "change directory," is used to navigate to a particular folder on your computer.

-This is equivalent to double-clicking the Documents folder in Finder to "go inside it".
+This is equivalent to double-clicking the Documents folder in Finder to "go inside it."
 We can check that we're in the right place by using `pwd`.

 ```
 $ pwd